plotly/graphing-library-docs/_posts/plotly_js/guides/migrating-to-v4/2026-07-17-migrating-to-v4.md

 ## Removed color inputs

 Plotly.js colors now conform thoroughly to the [CSS standard](https://www.w3.org/TR/css-color-4/).
-As a result three color-input formats no longer behave as before. `hsv()` and bare-hex inputs are now invalid and fall back to the attribute's default; fractional `rgb()` is no longer rescaled and now renders near-black instead of the intended color:
+As a result the following color-input formats no longer behave as before. `hsv()` and bare-hex inputs are now invalid and fall back to the attribute's default; fractional `rgb()` is no longer rescaled and now renders near-black instead of the intended color: